About Emma Cameron

 That’s what my work as an Integrative Arts Psychotherapist is all about.

 Helping you, a sensitive, thoughtful woman who’s become a bit lost along the way, to connect to your deepest creative self.

 To develop self-compassion and accept yourself.

 And to heal from painful experiences, make sense of your life, and feel whole again.

-I help thoughtful, sensitive, soul-centred women figure out how to feel less anxious, more grounded, and more creatively themselves.
+I help thoughtful, creative, sensitive, soul-centred women figure out how to feel less anxious, more grounded, and more creatively themselves.

 My work is about helping you feel whole and real, be more fully yourself in relationships, and able to feel your feelings without a sense of being overwhelmed or controlled by them.

 I also specialise in helping women overcome trauma, abuse and CEN (Childhood Emotional Neglect).Helping thoughtful, soul-centred women figure out how to feel less anxious, more grounded &… Click To Tweet

 My art work has always involved a fascination with people.
 As a child, I drew people, people and more people – and pretty much nothing else (apart from the occasional horse!)